-- 1.1 The Committee shall comprise at least three members.
-Members of the Committee shall be appointed by the Board on the recommendation of the Nomination Committee in consultation with the Chairman of the Audit Committee. - 1.2 All members of the Committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience ideally with an accountancy qualification from one of the professional accountancy bodies.
+1.1 The Committee shall comprise at least three members.
+Members of the Committee shall be appointed by the Board, in consultation with the Chairman of the Audit Committee.

+1.2 All members of the Committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience ideally with an accountancy qualification from one of the professional accountancy bodies.
 The Committee as a whole shall have competence relevant to the investment trust sector.
-The Chairman of the Board may not be a member of the Committee but may attend meetings of the Committee at the invitation of the Committee Chairman. - 1.3 Only members of the Committee have the right to attend Committee meetings.
-However, other individuals, such as employees of the Manager, may be invited to attend all or part of any meeting as and when appropriate and necessary. - 1.4 The external auditor will be invited to attend meetings of the Committee on a regular basis. - 1.5 The Board shall appoint the Committee Chairman.
+The Chairman of the Board shall be a member of, but may not chair, the Committee provided he or she was considered independent on appointment.

+1.3 Only members of the Committee have the right to attend Committee meetings.
+However, other individuals, such as employees of the Manager, may be invited to attend all or part of any meeting as and when appropriate and necessary.

+1.4 The auditor will be invited to attend meetings of the Committee on a regular basis.

+1.5 The Board shall appoint the Committee Chairman who shall be an independent nonexecutive director.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.

+1.6 The Committee shall review annually its own effectiveness.